MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/project-tracking.md

 ## Effort tracking view

 The **Effort tracking** view tracks the progress of tasks in the schedule.
 It compares the actual effort hours spent on a task to the task's planned effort hours.
-PSA uses the following formulas to calculate the tracking metrics:
+Project Service Automation uses the following formulas to calculate the tracking metrics:

 Initially on the task creation: Planned cost will be set to the Estimated cost at complete.
 Once Actuals are recorded on the task, the following will be calculation on the Tracking view for Effort